 - Reversible tray allows flockmasters to choose which direction eggs roll-out.

 - Hinged back door for night time access to evict roosting hens.

 - Fold-up perch prevents hens from roosting in (and soiling) the boxes at night.

 - Curtained nesting area provides ample privacy and security from the hens.

-- Removable nesting pad.
+- Extra wide removable nesting pad.
 A plastic, ease to clean bedding replacement.
 Covers the laying and collection compartments to reduce soiling of the eggs.

 Write a Review

 You must be logged in to leave a review.
 Please sign in.